About Southern Mom Flair

 - Other jobs I’ve had include working for a Private Investigator and as a Realtor.
 My most recent job was as a Personal Assistant to a well established insurance agent.
 I’m a licensed Insurance Agent, though I’ve never sold a policy and I took the course, even passed the test, as a Mortgage Loan Originator.
 Yet, I never went through with getting the License.
 I guess you can say I love to learn new things.
 I don’t necessarily need to do the job to use the information for my benefit and that of my family.
 Sound weird?

 - Each experience has made me who I am today and helped me have the confidence to start my own business from home.
 I work for the same agent plus another small business doing accounting on QuickBooks from home.
 This has given me the opportunity to become an Amazon FBA seller as well.
-Be sure to check out the online course I created, The Amazon Sellers Guide to QuickBooks Pro.
+Be sure to check out my QuickBooks for Amazon Sellers course.